panates/gh-repository-info/README.md

 - Fetches the latest release information (ID, name, tag, date).
 - Retrieves the latest and previous Git tags.
 - Detects if the repository is a monorepo.
-- Scans for projects within the repository and determines if they are Docker apps or NPM packages.
+- Scans for packages within the repository and determines if they are Docker apps or NPM packages.
 - Outputs repository details for use in GitHub Actions workflows.

 ## 📌 Inputs